The Complete Bingo Lingo List

 20. One Score

-A reference to there being 20 units in one score.
+A reference to 20 units per score.

 21. Key of the Door